tanxzen/Class10CS/CH05/Textual_Questions.md

 11. What is the use of continue statement?
 12. exit(0) in a C program represents <ins>termination of a program</ins>
 13. List a few unconditional control statements in C.
-14. Give an alternative for multiple if statements in C.
+14. Give an alternative for multiple if statements in C.<br>

+Ans : An alternative for multiple if statements in C is the switch statement

 15. What is the output for the following program?